tonysebion/medallion-foundry/docs/framework/reference/CONFIG_REFERENCE.md

 # Config Reference

+**Storage Recommendation**: For production deployments, use S3 or cloud storage backends.
+The `storage` section (with `backend: s3`) provides the most flexible configuration for cloud-native data pipelines.
+Local storage is ideal for development and testing.

 Each config file is a YAML document with two top-level sections:

 - `platform` – owned and managed by the data platform / central team.
 - `source` – owned by the domain/product/data team responsible for a given data product.

+**Note**: Newer configs use a simplified `storage`/`source`/`silver` structure.
+See `docs/examples/configs/examples/s3_example.yaml` for the recommended format.

 ```yaml
 platform: